groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 options is only available on the `bridge` network type, the principal network of the DSAS must for now always be configured as a bridge.

+## CDN DDOS protection

+Many websites use services such as [Cloudflare](www.cloudflare.com) to provide protection against attacks.
+These CDN services relies on a number of features that might or might not include

+- Identification of the `User-Agent`
+- Fingerprinting of the TLS certificate
+- Cookies with access tokens
+- Running javascript of the browser for detetcion
+- Capatcha
+- ...

+These protections are extremely efficient at eliminating the use of `bots` to access a website and force the atatcker to use as many ressources as a modern browser to allow them to simulate a browser and gain access.
+This can significantly reduce the attack traffic to a web site.
+Unfortunately, the light-weight tehnologies used by the DSAS means that these CDN see the DSAS as a ` bot` and will not allow it access to websites protected by them.

+As an example the `ClamAV` databases can be found at the website `https://database.clamav.net` which is protected by CloudFlare.
+The DSAS can not access this site.
+So the ClamAV databases can not be direcrtly downlaoded by the DSAS from this site.